tmdecker/tmdecker.github.io/_posts/2018-08-24-illustrator-colorswatches.md

 2. Save the file as .ai file in "/Applications/Adobe Illustrator CC 2018/Support Files/New Document Profiles/en_US/YouNewProfile.ai". *Access to this folder may be denied when saving directly from Illustrator.
 A workaround would be to save the file in any other location e.g. your Desktop and then drag&drop it to the desired folder.*

-3. In Illustrator open Preferences -> General and make sure "Use legacy File New interface" is checked.
+3. In Illustrator navigate to Preferences -> General and make sure "Use legacy File New interface" is checked.

-4. When you now open a new file, you can now select YourNewProfile from the dropdown menu.
+4. When you open a new file, you can now select YourNewProfile from the dropdown menu.

    <br><br>